mister-blanket/javascript-reference/functions.md

 # class
-Structures for creating and managing objects.
-Unlike functions, classes are not hoisted.
+Special functions for creating and managing objects.
+Properties are set via the `constructor()` method.
+Unlike normal functions, classes are not hoisted.
 It is a good rule to capitalize class variable names.

+Class methods can be set after the constructor method.

 ## class declarations
 ```javascript